Alice Morrison Speaker

 In 2017 I presented a series for BBC 2, “Morocco to Timbuktu: An Arabian Adventure” where I followed the salt routes from Tangier down to Timbuktu.
 I am the author of three books: Dodging Elephants, Morocco to Timbuktu and Adventures in Morocco.
 I write regularly in the British and US papers/online/magazines.
 I currently live full time in Morocco in a remote village in the Atlas mountains.
 I am what I say and I live my values – or certainly try to.
 For me Adventure is more than the physical, it is about exploring and understanding both the world we live in and the people we share it with.
 Most importantly, it is about understanding ourselves.
 I believe that all of us have an Adventurer lurking within waiting to be released, and that when you bring that spirit into your work and home life, you flourish.

 Prices for a Zoom/Teams etc talk are £500 for a prepared talk or £750 for a bespoke one: 30 minutes of speaking with stunning photographs and video and 30 minutes for introduction and then questions.
+For in person appearance, the fee is £1000 to factor in travel time.

 Email: firstname.lastname@example.org for more details or to set up a preliminary chat.